The more scandals in the world around personal data leaks, the more data is concentrated in the hands of

 Your smart bracelet or watch is not enoughhighly licensed to be considered a medical device.
 But this does not mean that they know little about your health or are inaccurate in measurements.
 This means only that regulators around the world (especially the USA) do not want problems because of the new category of devices, and manufacturers do not want responsibility, because medical equipment has other, higher requirements for development and production.
 Therefore, for now, this is just a smart bracelet or smart watch.
 Without special expectations from him and without his special protection from the outside world.
 By the way, he most likely passes his data to Google or Apple, because you want to have access to a summary of your lifestyle?

-By the way, if you are going to choose whoentrust the storage of your medical personal data - to an IT giant like Google or Apple or a district clinic - to whom are you more likely to trust?
-Medical leaks were identified several years ago.
-In 2015 alone, 253 cases were recorded as a result of which more than 112 million records were lost.
-Although some of them are related to unscrupulous recycling of paper media, there will be no less problems in the digital world, as the data owners - clients of clinics - show that they do not care who finds out about their diseases.
+By the way, if you are faced with a choice of whoentrust the storage of your medical personal data to an IT giant like Google or Apple or a local clinic - who are you more likely to trust?
+Data breaches in the medical field have been named for several years now.
+In 2015 alone, 253 cases were recorded resulting in data loss of more than 112 million records.
+Although some of them are associated with unscrupulous disposal of paper media, in the digital world there will be no fewer problems, since data owners - clients of clinics - show that they care who knows about their illnesses.

 In the dry residue

-After just a few years, companies likeCambridge Analytica would need to collect far fewer databases in order to access the same information as in 2015.
-We talk a lot about ourselves voluntarily, but much has already been written about this and this is a separate issue.
+Just a few years later, companies likeCambridge Analytica would need to collect far fewer databases to gain access to the same information as in 2015.
+We tell a lot about ourselves voluntarily, but much has already been written about this and this is a separate topic.
 But the thing is that today we are transferring more and more data into the hands of one individual IT company.
-Google or Apple already know where we are, what we search on the Internet, what and where we buy, what magazines we read, how active we are, where we buy tickets, who our neighbors are, where we work, etc. And the thing is not even that these data can now steal everything together from one place.
+Google or Apple already know where we go, what we look for on the Internet, what and where we buy, what magazines we read, how active our lifestyle is, where we buy tickets, who our neighbors are, where we work, etc. And the point is not even that this data can now be stolen all together from one place.
 Although this is also important.
-The fact is that IT giants have become real catchers of digital souls.
-If for a couple of years it has been customary to say that a smartphone knows more about a person than his closest partner, now, in fact, they are holding our digital double in their hands.
-A complete digital double in the hands of several corporations.
-He will know all our desires, doubts, fears, remember our story better than us, learn how we hold a smartphone, which emoji we send to relatives and what we feel at this moment.
-This has not happened in the history of mankind.
-What do you think, which of the scenarios of science fiction films can be realized in the near future?
+The fact is that IT giants have turned into real catchers of digital souls.
+If for a couple of years now it has been customary to say that a smartphone knows more about a person than his closest partner, then now, in fact, they have our digital twin in their hands.
+A complete digital twin in the hands of several corporations.
+He will know all our desires, doubts, fears, remember our history better than us, learn how we hold a smartphone, what emoji we send to loved ones and what we feel at this moment.
+This has never happened in the history of mankind.
+Which science fiction movie scenario do you think could come to fruition in the near future?